MGitrov/TFVC-to-Git/README.md

 **Reverse Proxy:**

+THIS SECTION IS RELEVANT FOR EVERY PART WE MIGRATE USING THE AZURE DEVOPS MIGRATION TOOLS.

 The Azure DevOps Migration Tools have to use an HTTPS connection to the Azure DevOps Server.
 Usually, the Azure DevOps Server use the HTTP protocol which is not compatible with the requirement.

 Hence, to use an HTTPS connection to your Azure DevOps Server, you can either install an SSL/TLS certificate, or use a reverse proxy.